dhhewitjr/RW-LittleTroubleMakers/README.md

 # RW-LittleTroubleMakers
-## RimWorld 1.4 Ideologies Mod to let the Children get into more trouble
+## RimWorld 1.4 to let the Children from the BioTech DLC get into more trouble when doing learning activities.

 Teemo my Beemo